Do bees like buddleias ('butterfly bush') as well as butterflies?

 Commonly known as the 'butterfly bush', buddleia (or buddleja) are also popular shrubs with bees as well as butterflies.
 If you include a buddleia in your garden, you will be providing food for both.
 Moths also visit this hardy bush, and in some countries they may attract humming birds.

-In my experience, buddleia are tough, hardy shrubs, and some specimens appear to grow almost anywhere.
+In my experience, buddleia are tough, hardy flowering shrubs, and some specimens appear to grow almost anywhere.
 There are climbing varieties available, and some specimens will grow into trees.

 In the local area where I live, a few buddleia have established themselves in the wild.
 In one location, the buddleia supplement the flowers growing in a wooded area and historic brownfield site.